for3v3rInFriendZone/flight-advisor-test/README.md

 `Open Project` in any favourable IDEA and run it as `Spring application`.

-On the other side, if you prefer the `terminal`, just lace yourself inside of `flight-advisor-test` and run:
+On the other side, if you prefer the `terminal`, just place yourself inside of `flight-advisor-test` and run:

 ```bash
 mvn clean package